dblock/code.dblock.org/_posts/2011/2011-05-12-improving-tags-mapreduce-with-mongodb-18x.markdown

 The `map` function emits a count for each tag and the reduce function sums the counts up.

-To make the tags update incremental, let's collect all the tags upfront into a hash (it’s a tradeoff which consumes more memory, but avoids a lengthy cursor that can potentially lead to a sever timeout with very large collections).
+To make the tags update incremental, let's collect all the tags upfront into a hash (it's a tradeoff which consumes more memory, but avoids a lengthy cursor that can potentially lead to a sever timeout with very large collections).
 The following code transforms the array of Tag instances into a hash with the tag name as key.

 {% highlight ruby %}
 tags_before = Hash[*Tag.all.collect { |tag|